pr1yansh-01/HackByte__4.0/README.md

 - 🔴 **No actionable insights** — raw feedback rarely translates to decisions
 - 🔴 **User disengagement** — clunky forms lead to low submission rates

-FeaturePulse solves all of these with AI analysis and immersive UX.
+FeatureHub solves all of these with AI analysis and immersive UX.

 ---